SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Benchmark Setup

-Finally, all our tasks require neural operators to be explicitly conditioned on configuration parameters of the numerical simulations.
-To achieve this, we embed these parameters using an embedding and a shallow MLP (denoted as $\phi$ in \cref{sec:uda_algorithms} and \cref{fig:figure_1}) to produce a latent representation.
-Subsequently, we condition the neural operator using either concatenation of this latent conditioning vector with the global features, or scale-shift modulation of intermediate features using FiLM or DiT conditioning layers \cite{perez2018film, peebles2023scalable}.
-Detailed explanations of all implemented architectures are given in \cref{app:model_architectures}.
+Our framework explicitly conditions neural operators on configuration parameters.
+We first embed them using a sin-cos encoding and a shallow MLP $\phi$ to produce a latent representation and then condition the neural operator $g$ by using either concatenation of the latent conditioning vector, or modulation through FiLM \citep{perez2018film} or DiT \citep{peebles2023scalable}.
+As an ablation, we also evaluate replacing $\phi$ with a mesh encoder that derives the representation directly from the input geometry.
+On the \textit{electric motor design} dataset, this variant performs worse (see \cref{app:geometric_pointnet}), supporting our design choice.